kjgrochulski/Messier-Object-Scraper/README.md

 ## Overview

-The Messier catalogue is a list of 110 astronomical objects — galaxies, nebulae, and star clusters — compiled by Charles Messier in the 18th century.
+The Messier catalogue is a list of 110 astronomical objects: galaxies, nebulae, and star clusters, compiled by Charles Messier.
 This script scrapes the Wikipedia summary table for each object's identifier, type, distance, and apparent magnitude, and saves the results locally as `messier_data.csv`.

 ---